EngageDC/dirt/README.md

 - [Uninstalling](#uninstalling)

 ## Requirements
-Dirt has been tested and is actively being used on OS X 10.10.
+dirt has been tested and is actively being used on OS X 10.10.
 It has however previously been used with Ubuntu Linux and Windows 7/8 and should still work on these platforms.
 Please open an issue if you experience any problems.

 Before installing dirt, please make sure that your development machine has the following tools installed: